cs50/cs50.readthedocs.io/_pages/hackathon.md

 ### Can I arrive late?

-Yes, but only if you receive an email from the CS50 Bot confirming a "late arrival" for you.
+Yes, but only if you receive an email from the CS50 Bot or one of the course's heads confirming a "late arrival" for you.
 (Space is limited, so we try to give preference to those who can partake for the entire time.)

 ### Can I leave early?